catpea/catpea-project/database/furkies-purrkies/poem-1411/index.md

 expand and make things worth our while.

-We can create the occasional good photo, but we need entire winding interactive games or stories.
+We can create the occasional good photo, but we need entire interactive games or stories.

 ---